Sámi Siida – Márkanbáiki (summer)

 GUIDED TOURS: Guide tour “Guossi – Guest in Sápmi” including entrance fee, guided tour through the camp, reindeer feeding, slide show on reindeer herding and Sámi meal in lávvu.
-2 daily departures á 1.5 hours: 10.00 & 15.00 (during autumn morning departure only).
+2 daily departures á 1.5 hours: 10.00 & 15.00.
 Price: SEK 480 per person, SEK 240 per child (3-12 years); under 3 years of age for free.
 See separate product sheet for details and transfer options from/to Kiruna.

 GROUPS: Different group arrangements upon request.